FAQs

 • What is the difference between resin epoxy and foam for crack injection?

-Epoxy resin is used for structural strengthening of tight, narrow cracks.
-Polyurethane foam, on the other hand, is used to seal leaking cracks or fill larger voids within cracks, as it expands to fill available space—something epoxy does not do.
+Epoxy (resin) is used for structural strengthening of tight, fine cracks, while polyurethane foam is used for sealing leaking cracks or filling large voids in cracks, as it expands to fill space, whereas epoxy does not expand.